 How to Apply

-Because this course has a very specific student profile, a strict selection process is applied.
-All agencies that are nominating participants should filter and prioritise their candidates internally before sending the nominations.
+Since this course has a very specific student profile, a strict selection process is applied.
+All organizations nominating participants should filter and prioritize their candidates internally before submitting.

 If you belong to...

 The nomination should come from...

 | An ETC Partner organization || Your organization ETC focal point |

 | WFP || Either a RITO or Chief |

 | WFP Stand-by Partners || Your organisation focal point for WFP |